keboola/developers-docs/extend/custom-science/r/index.md

 permalink: /extend/custom-science/r/
 ---

 Your R Custom Science Application can be created in multiple ways (as described below).
-Even though there are no known limitations to the architecture of your R code, we do recommend that you use our [library](https://github.com/keboola/r-docker-application).
+There are no known limitations to the architecture of your R code.
+We recommend that you use our [library](https://github.com/keboola/r-docker-application).
 It provides useful functions for working with our [environment](/extend/common-interface/).
 Please note:

 - The repository of your R application must always contain the `main.R` script.
-- All result .csv files **must be** written with the `row.names = FALSE` option (otherwise KBC cannot read the file because it contains unnamed column). @@@@@
+- All result .csv files **must be** written with the `row.names = FALSE` option (otherwise KBC cannot read the file because it contains unnamed column).
 - The output mapping in your application is always required.
 Your application will always produce the tables and files listed in the output mapping (even if the files were empty).

 ## Packages
-To install a package, use `install.packages()`.
-If you wish to install a package from source, use `devtools::install_github()` (and friends) . @@@@@
+To install a package, use `install.packages('packageName')`.
+It is not necessary to specify the repository.
+If you wish to install a package from source, use `devtools::install_github()` (and friends) .

-When installing packages, use `install.packages('packageName')` (no need to specify the repository).
 Here is our current [list of pre-installed packages](https://github.com/keboola/docker-base-r-packages/blob/master/init.R#L14).
-To use one, go to `library()`. @@@@@ If you happen to be aware of another useful standard package to be pre-installed, please let us know.
+You can use one from `library()`.
+If you know of another useful standard package to pre-install,we would like to hear about it.

 ## Using the KBC Package
-The [R application package](https://github.com/keboola/r-docker-application) provides functions to:
+The KBC [R extension package](https://github.com/keboola/r-docker-application) provides functions to:

 - Read and parse the configuration file and parameters - `configData` property and `getParameters()` method.
 - List input files and tables - `getInputFiles()`, `getInputTables()` methods.
 - Work with manifests containing table and file metadata - `getTableManifest()`, `getFileManifest()`, `writeTableManifest()`, `writeFileManifest()` methods.
 - List expected outputs - `getExpectedOutputFiles()` and `getExpectedOutputTables()` methods.

-The library is a standard R package, [available on Github](https://github.com/keboola/r-docker-application) (install locally with `devtools::install_github('keboola/r-docker-application', ref = 'master')`).
-In the production environment, this package is available by default.
+The library is a standard R package that is available by default in the production environment.
+It is [available on Github](https://github.com/keboola/r-docker-application), so it can be installed locally with `devtools::install_github('keboola/r-docker-application', ref = 'master')`.

-To use the library and read the user-supplied configuration parameter 'myParameter': @@@@@
+To use the library to read the user-supplied configuration parameter 'myParameter':

     library(keboola.r.docker.application)
+    # initialize application
     app <- keboola.r.docker.application::DockerApplication$new('/data/')
     app$readConfig()

+    # access application parameter nebo neco takovyho)
     app$getParameters()$myParameter

-The library contains a single [RC class](http://adv-r.had.co.nz/OO-essentials.html#rc) `DockerApplication`, a parameter of the constructor is the path to the data directory.
+The library contains a single [RC class](http://adv-r.had.co.nz/OO-essentials.html#rc) `DockerApplication`; a parameter of the constructor is the path to the data directory.
 Call `readConfig()` to actually read and parse the configuration file.
-The above would read parameter from user-supplied configuration:
+The above would read the `myParameter` parameter from the user-supplied configuration:

 {
-    "myParmeter": "myValue"
+    "myParameter": "myValue"
 }

 You can obtain inline help and the list of library functions by running the `?DockerApplication` command.

 ### Dynamic Input/Output Mapping
-In the [previous examples](/extend/custom-science/quick-start/), we have shown applications which have names of their input/output tables hard-coded.
+In the [Quick start tutorial](/extend/custom-science/quick-start/), we have shown applications which have names of their input/output tables hard-coded.
 This example shows how to read input and output mapping specified by the end-user, which is accessible in the [configuration file](/extend/common-interface/config-file/).
-The example below demonstrates how to read and write tables and table manifests.
+It demonstrates how to read and write tables and table manifests.
 File manifests are handled the same way.
 For a full authoritative list of items returned in table list and manifest contents, see [the specification](/extend/common-interface/config-file/)

+Note that the ‘destination’ label in the script refers to the destination from the the mappers perspective.
+The input mapper takes `source` tables from user’s storage, and produces `destination` tables that become the input of the extension.
+The output tables of the extension are consumed by the output mapper whose `destination` are the resulting tables in Storage.

-    # intialize application
+    # initialize application
     app <- DockerApplication$new('/data/')
     app$readConfig()